unscriptable/babel-plugin-export-for-test/README.md

 ## What is babel-plugin-export-for-test?

-babel-plugin-export-for-test is a babel plugin that will either export all functions marked "for test" or effectively hide them.
-In theory, this plugin will also export or hide classes or other exportable values that are marked "for test", but this has not yet been tested.
-In a future version, it will also import modules that are marked "for test".
+babel-plugin-export-for-test is a babel plugin that will either export all functions marked "for test" or effectively hide them, depending on whether you are compiling code to be tested or to be deployed to production.
+In theory, this plugin will also work with classes or other exportable values that are marked "for test", but I haven't tried these, yet.
+A future version will also support *importing* modules that are marked "for test".

 ## Why create it?

-(a.k.a.
-"The history of why John hates JavaScript unit tests.")
+### a.k.a.
+"The history of why John hates JavaScript unit tests."

 I've been actively writing JavaScript since 1996.
 All this time, I've struggled to force myself to slog through the tedium of writing unit tests.
 They should be way easier -- and more fun -- to create and maintain.

-One way to make unit tests easier is to co-locate them alongside your JavaScript module.
+One way to make unit tests easier is to co-locate them in the same directory as your JavaScript modules.
 I've tried flavors of this for several years with limited success.
 Most of the popular tools make it hard to interleave your tests with your production code.
-The more that JavaScript becomes a *compiled* language, the easier it has become to co-locate unit tests.
+The more that JavaScript becomes a *compiled* language, however, the easier it has become to co-locate unit tests.

-However...
+### Then I discovered doc tests.

-While working in some other languages, such as Haskell, I've come to appreciate the ease at which I was able to write "doc tests".
+While working in some other languages, such as Haskell, I've come to appreciate the ease at which I was able to write [doc tests](https://docs.python.org/3/library/doctest.html).
 Doc tests reside *inside* the same module as the functions they test.
-This seems like the holy grail of unit testing: there's no need to export private functions just so you can test them.
+This seemed like the holy grail of unit testing: there's no need to export private functions just so you can test them.
 And maintenance is braindead obvious since the tests are *right there*.

+One problem with doc tests is that they aren't normally noticed by linters, compilers, etc.  (You can get *some* linters and compilers to see them, but it can get kinda hacky.)

-Then I was introduced to Clojure.
+### Then I was introduced to Clojure.

 Clojure elevates tests to *first class* via the [`deftest`](https://clojuredocs.org/clojure.test/deftest) keyword.
 Clojure environments inherently know tests from production code.
-You can (and should!) write your tests right alongside your production functions.
-This got me
-thinking: why shouldn't all languages do this?
+You can (and should!) write your tests right alongside your production functions -- *i.e. in the same file!*  This got me thinking: why shouldn't all languages do this?
 Why can't we do this in JavaScript?

-> This plugin is an attempt to pretend that tests are *first class* in JavaScript.
+> **In short: This plugin is an attempt to pretend that tests are *first class* in JavaScript.**

 I'd love it if this plugin got some attention and turned into an actual proposal to EcmaScript 2018.
-I plan to use the plugin on my production code to see how much I like it.
+I've been using the plugin on my production code to see how much I like it.
+So far, I love it.
 If you think that JavaScript needs first class tests,  then I encourage you to try it, too.

 ## How it works